Silviu-Nss/Client-Server-HTTP/README.md

-This client-server implementation uses HTTP protocol and also Parson to parse the JSONs received from server.
+REST client implementation using Parson to parse the JSON files received from server.